 Polish police release protesters' photos, seeking identities

-Poland's interior minister says the decision to post photos of some anti-government protesters shows there is "zero tolerance for breaches of the law," but opposition lawmakers see it as "political revenge" intended to intimidate government critics.
-Interior Minister Mariusz Blaszczak was referring Thursday to the publication on the Warsaw police department's website of images of 21 people who took part in a Dec.
+Poland's interior minister defended the decision to post photos of some anti-government protesters to illustrate the country's "zero tolerance for breaches of the law," but opposition lawmakers Thursday called it an act of "political revenge" intended to intimidate government critics.
+Interior Minister Mariusz Blaszczak was referring to the publication on the Warsaw police department's website of images of 21 people who took part in a Dec.
 16 protest outside Poland's parliament.

 |Title